Rumor Detection on Social Media with Reinforcement Learning-based Key Propagation Graph Generator: Introduction

+Although using propagation information improves rumor detection accuracy, irrelevant or untrustworthy comments on social networks significantly impair the reliability of propagation graphs in identifying the veracity of claims, as noted in \cite{wei2021ebgcn,sun22gacl}.
 To address this challenge, techniques such as weight adjustment \cite{wei2021ebgcn, wei2022fgcn} and data augmentation \cite{he21rdea, sun22gacl, liu2023trustrd} have been introduced.
-However, these strategies rely on graphs with abundant structural information, which is often not met by rumors (particularly in the early stages of spreading) in real-world social networks.
-To clarify, early-stage rumor detection is vital for controlling the negative effects of misinformation.
-Yet, as pointed out in \cite{Liu22longtailgraph, Zhao22topolmb}, existing approaches struggle to address events with inadequate topological information effectively.
-The absence of distinguishable structures on small graphs is the primary reason leading to the unsatisfactory results \cite{Liu22longtailgraph}.
-Therefore, how to design an effective rumor detector that can deal with not only noisy propagation graphs with irrelevant comments, but also small propagation graphs at the early stage of spreading, remains an unresolved problem.
+However, these strategies rely on graphs with abundant structural information, which is often lacking in rumors, especially in the early stages of their spread on real-world social networks.
+Specifically, in the early stages of spread, interactions among social network users are limited due to the short duration of engagement.
+The original post has not yet garnered a significant number of comments or retweets, resulting in a relatively small propagation graph.
+This small size renders existing solutions ineffective because they are based on edge reweighting or graph augmentation, which adjust the topology of the input propagation graph but cannot generate or expand the graph itself.
+Furthermore, as noted in recent studies \cite{Liu22longtailgraph, Zhao22topolmb}, existing graph neural networks used in rumor detection methods struggle to effectively address events with insufficient topological information.
+The absence of distinguishable structures in small graphs is the primary reason for unsatisfactory results \cite{Liu22longtailgraph}.
+Overall, designing an effective rumor detector that can handle both noisy propagation graphs with irrelevant comments and small propagation graphs in the early stage of spread remains an unresolved problem.